slice/chaos/README.md

 publishers: [
   # Let's add a `discord` publisher to publish new builds to a Discord webhook.
+  #
+  # Build metadata is contained within a color-coded embed with the data laid
+  # out nicely.
   {
     type: "discord"

+    # The webhook ID and token can be extracted from the URL that you get from
+    # the client:
     id: "676263368713306135"
     token: "M6Reo4r2AUJjtIImz-H_pnZlKDS_Q5DNNc_9qRCnYM7jTP9dgoc1-qg7YXIe9JbNvzOL"

-    # Only publish new Canary builds to this publisher.
+    # Only publish new Canary builds to this publisher:
-    # Supported values: "stable", "ptb", "canary"
-    branches: ["canary"]
+    scrape: ["fe:canary"]
   },

-  # Let's also output all new builds to `stdout` for good measure:
+  # Let's also output _all_ new frontend builds to `stdout` for good measure:
   {
     type: "stdout"
-    format: "o/ Detected a new build for $branch! (build number: $build_number)" }
+    format: "o/ Detected a new build for $branch! (build number: $build_number)"

+    # For this publisher, we care about all frontend branches:
+    scrape: ["fe:*"]
+  }
 ]
 ```

-chaos will only scrape from the branches that you specify in each publisher.
-By
-default, a publisher will publish from all branches.
-The above configuration
+### Selectors

+You can select which sources to poll from using _selectors_ specified in the
+`scrape` keys of your publishers. chaos will parse these selectors and compute
+the sources to poll from, only polling builds from the necessary sources.

+Syntactically, selectors are composed of a source name and variant name,
+separated by a colon with no spaces.

+For example, the above configuration would scrape from all frontend branches
+because `fe:*` was selected in the `stdout` publisher.
+Because `fe:*` is a
-will scrape from all branches because the `stdout` publisher uses the
+superset of `fe:canary`, all frontend branches would be scraped.
+If the `stdout`
-aforementioned default value, therefore prompting chaos to scrape from all
-branches.
-If it had `branches: ["canary"]` like the `discord` publisher before
-it, then only the Canary branch would ever be polled from, since all publishers
+publisher was omitted, then only the Canary frontend would be scraped.

-only care about Canary builds.
+In the selector `fe:canary`, `fe` refers to the _build source_ (or simply
+_source_) while `canary` refers to the _variant_ associated with that source.
+The `fe` source has all of the frontend branches as variants: `canary`, `ptb`,
+and `stable`.

+#### Selector wildcards

+You can select all possible variants for a source by using the `*` wildcard, as
+in `fe:*`.

+#### Multiple selectors

+You can also specify more than one variant for a source by using curly braces,
+as in `fe:{canary,stable}`.

+#### Examples

+- `fe:canary`: Scrapes Canary frontend
+- `fe:{canary,stable}`: Scrapes both Stable and Canary frontend
+- `fe:*`: Scrapes all frontend branches (equivalent to `fe:{canary,ptb,stable}`)

+## Running

 Now, run chaos with `java`: